tmanh/nvs23/README.md

+# Exploiting spatial attention mechanism for improved depth completion and feature fusion in novel view synthesis

-# Official page for "Exploiting spatial attention mechanism for improved depth completion and feature fusion in novel view synthesis"
+This is the official page for "Exploiting spatial attention mechanism for improved depth completion and feature fusion in novel view synthesis".

 ## Executable file: